vherve/SnakeMAGs/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥7.0.0-brightgreen.svg?style=flat)](https://snakemake.readthedocs.io)

+# TO BE SURE TO USE THE LATEST VERSION OF SnakeMAGs, PLEASE GO TO: https://github.com/Nachida08/SnakeMAGs

 # About SnakeMAGs
 SnakeMAGs is a workflow to reconstruct prokaryotic genomes from metagenomes.
 The main purpose of SnakeMAGs is to process Illumina data from raw reads to metagenome-assembled genomes (MAGs).